 On the other hand, you might wonder about some of the things they do.
 I mean, is it really necessary to try to scale a wall only to fall on their butts, or to yank your favorite teddy off of the shelf a thousand times a day?
-Better yet, there's another question that we all would love an answer to: "Just why does my cat lick me?"
+Here's another age-old question: "Why does my cat lick me all the time?"

-#1 She's Grooming You!
+1. She's Grooming You

 One of the many reasons that our cats lick us is because they are grooming us.
 Cats are notorious bathers!
 They love to lounge for hours at a time while only bathing and napping the day away.
-Cats are very clean animals, as you can probably tell by their neat appearance and well maintained coats.
+Cats are very clean animals, as you can probably tell by their neat appearance and well-maintained coats.
 For the most part, there is never a single hair out of place!

 Cats will also turn this attention to us.
 Kittens and cats tend to be social groomers; that is, they love to groom their family members.
 They lick us because they want us to be clean and healthy too.
 They will commonly try to bite and pull off any foreign object on your body.
 This could be a ring, a sock, or even a mole.
 Should your cat groom you, you should take it as a sign that they care for your well being.
-Then again, many of us may take it as a sign that our cats are telling us "PHEW!
+Then again, many of us may take it as a sign that our cats are telling us, "PHEW!
 You're stinky and need a bath!"

-#2 You Taste Good!
+2. You Taste Good